-The waiting list will be updated as needed to ensure that all applicant information is current and timely.
+The waiting list will be updated as needed, at least annually, to ensure that all applicant information is current and timely.

-To update the waiting list, COC will send an update request via first class mail and/or-by email to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
+To update the waiting list, COC will send letter notifications via the Applicant portal, electronic, or an update request via first class mail and/or by email to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.